nicolafan/nicolafan/README.md

 👋 Hi, I’m Nicola Fanelli.

-I am a second-year PhD student at the University of Bari working on **deep learning for computer vision**.
+I am a third-year PhD student at the University of Bari working on **deep learning for computer vision**.

 I'm especially interested in **multimodal models** leveraging both images and text to analyze art, but I always keep an eye on the latest developments in the broader deep learning domain.